snghakanksha/retail-intelligence-platform/README.md

 ### STAGING layer
 This is where the actual SQL work happens:

-- Fixed date formats using TRY_TO_DATE (safe casting — returns NULL instead of erroring on bad data)
+- Fixed date formats using TRY_TO_DATE (safe casting, returns NULL instead of erroring on bad data)
 - Removed duplicates using QUALIFY + ROW_NUMBER() window function
 - Calculated line revenue per order after discount